gpt4life/alpagasus/README.md

 - The scripts for fine-tuning the model.
 - The code and scripts for the evaluations.

+Note: thanks to the community for providing useful feedbacks, which really stimulates us to a better open-source.

 ## Setup
 - Set up the environment of [Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 - Stay tuned!